The Pros and Cons of Hitch Hiking: Notes on real time

 The original album was released in 1984 on the traditional two-sided vinyl LP and cassette formats.
-In keeping with Waters' concept, there are five seconds missing between sides one and two to allow the listener to flip the record (or turn the cassette) in order to keep the second half starting at exactly 4:50 am as planned.
+In keeping with Waters' concept, there are five seconds missing between sides one and two to allow the listener to flip the record (or eject, turn, and reinsert the cassette) in order to keep the second half starting at exactly 4:50 AM as planned.